UniMath/agda-unimath/src/real-numbers/strict-inequality-real-numbers.lagda.md

 ### If `q ≤ x ⇒ q ≤ y` for every rational `q`, then `x ≤ y`

-TODO: this is a property of inequality, not strict inequality, but is much easier to prove with strict inequality.

 ```agda
 module _
   {l1 l2 : Level} (x : ℝ l1) (y : ℝ l2)